-3.1 Structure of the bar: mobile and consolidated layers
+130 3.1 Structure of the bar: mobile and consolidated layers

-Our data show that entrained and deposited boulders are uniformly distributed over the sold bar.
+Our data show that entrained and deposited boulders are uniformly distributed over the whole bar.
 There is no particular place from which boulders were preferentially exported, nor onto which they were preferentially deposited.
 This suggests that, during floods, bedload transport is uniform over the bar.

-Our dataset also reveals the existence of two deposited on the bar during the course of our survey; and remained immobile for several years; until the river entrained them again.
-The second one corresponds to boulders that remained immobile during to the survey.
-The latter are partially buried in a matrix of smaller sediment and appear to belong to a stable underlying base layer; that spans over the entire bar.
-These observations are consistent with the concept of active layer (e.g. Church and Haschenburger, 2006).
-We therefore interpret them as the result of the existence of two layers of boulders: (i) an active surface layer of mobile boulders, and (ii) an underlying basal layer of static ones.
+- Our dataset also reveals the existence of two families of immobile boulders.
+The first one corresponds to boulders that were deposited on the bar during the course of our survey, and remained immobile for several years, until the river entrained them again.
+The second one corresponds to boulders that remained immobile during the whole survey.
+The latter are partially buried in a matrix of smaller sediment and appear to belong to a stable underlying base layer, that spans over the entire bar.
+These observations are consistent with the concept of active layer (e.g. Church and Haschenburger, 2006).-We therefore interpret them as the result of the existence of two layers of boulders: (i) an active surface layer of mobile boulders, and (ii) an underlying - 140 basal layer of static ones.
 Interestingly, laboratory experiments report a similar division between an active layer of mobile grains, that regularly settle on the bed until the flow eventually dislodges them and set them back in motion, and a layer of static grains (Charru et al., 2004, Lajeunesse et al., 2010).
 In the following, we focus on the properties of the layer of mobile boulders.